30 Day Social Media Detox Challenge: How To and Benefits

 10. Replace your digital habit with a productive one

-If your life lends itself to periods of downtime when you are waiting for your kids or waiting at appointments, replace scrolling through social media with a productive digital habit.
+If you have periods of downtime, like waiting for your kids or appointments, replace scrolling through social media with a productive digital habit.

 • Download e-books to your phone and read